 Experience – 2 Hrs

 Manu temple, a beautiful temple dedicated to Sage Manu, is located in the mesmerizing valley of Manali in Himachal Pradesh, India.
 The temple lies in the Beas River Valley, in Kullu District which is about 275 kilometres North of Shimla.
 The topographical features of the valley are inviting, and trekkers all over the world are drawn to Manali.
-It has been a tourist attraction for quite some years, and travellers wanting to come closer to the divine powers of Indian deities usually come here seeking peace and to be spiritually enlightened.
+It has been a tourist attraction for quite some years, and Traveller wanting to come closer to the divine powers of Indian deities usually come here seeking peace and to be spiritually enlightened.
 As one explores the region, they are sure to notice the calmness around the beautiful temple structure.
 Absorb the tranquillity as you breathe in the fresh air and enjoy the pleasant greenery around.

 The Manu Temple is said to be the only temple dedicated to the King Manu who was later known as Sage Manu in India.

 Nehru Kund gets its name from the first Prime minister of India, Jawaharlal Nehru who is said to have had water from the natural spring, when he used to stay in Manali.
 One still finds here some cold and pristine water running here and a breath-taking scenery of mountains and valleys all around.